Probing of EoS with clusters and hypernuclei: Results on Collectivity

 In Figure~\ref{fig:v1pt_pdth34} we present the PHQMD results for protons, deuterons, tritons, ${}^{3}\rm{He}$, and ${}^{4}\rm{He}$ as a function of $p_T$ in different rapidity intervals for $\sqrt{s_{\rm{NN}}}=3$ GeV in $10-40\%$ central Au+Au collisions, in comparison to the STAR data.
 One can see that $v_1(p_T)$ depends strongly on the EoS for protons and clusters alike.
 However, the behaviour is not trivial - for protons, at low $p_T$, $v_1$ calculated with a hard EoS, is significantly more negative than that calculated with a SM EoS, while at larger $p_T$, the SM EoS gives comparable and even larger $v_1$ values than the H EoS.
 This tendency is also seen for clusters.
 Similar to what is observed for the rapidity dependence, the SM EoS leads to slightly smaller $v_1$ as compared to H, and gives a less good description of the data, in distinction to the PHQMD results at $\sqrt{s_{\rm{NN}}}= 2.4$ GeV~\cite{Kireyeu:2024hjo}.

-Figure~\ref{fig:v1pt_pdth34}, bottom panel, shows that the values of $v_1/A$ of all light nuclei, including protons, approximately follows an A scaling for $-0.3<y<0$.
+Figure~\ref{fig:v1pt_pdth34}, \Yj{bottom right panel}, shows that the values of $v_1/A$ of all light nuclei, including protons, approximately follows an A scaling for $-0.3<y<0$.
 This is is also seen in PHQMD calculations.
 For all cluster sizes the theoretical $v_1(y)$ and $v_1(p_T)$ calculations with a H EoS provide the best description of the data.
 SM slightly underpredicts the data, while a S EOS substantially deviates from the experimental data.

-In Fig.~\ref{fig:v1ylambdaproton} we present the PHQMD results for $v_1(y)$ of protons (top left), $\Lambda$ (top right) in comparison to the STAR data~\cite{STAR:2021ozh} for $\sqrt{s_{\rm{NN}}}=3$ GeV $10-40\%$ central Au+Au collisions and for the $p_T$ interval $0.4<p_T<2.0$ GeV$/c$ for a hard, soft and momentum-dependent EoS.
-In the bottom figure we display $v_1(y)$ of protons and $\Lambda$s together. $v_1(y)$ of protons and $\Lambda$s is negative.
+In Fig.~\ref{fig:v1ylambdaproton} we present the PHQMD results for $v_1(y)$ of protons (left), $\Lambda$ (right) in comparison to the STAR data~\cite{STAR:2021ozh} for $\sqrt{s_{\rm{NN}}}=3$ GeV $10-40\%$ central Au+Au collisions and for the $p_T$ interval $0.4<p_T<2.0$ GeV$/c$ for a hard, soft and momentum-dependent EoS. $v_1(y)$ of protons and $\Lambda$s is negative.
 It is remarkable that the data for both $\Lambda$ and proton are similar despite of the quite different radial expansion velocities of the blast wave fit.

 We also note that although $v_1$ of protons in H and SM calculations are similar, it differs quite significantly for $\Lambda$.
 In PHQMD the results differ because the protons close to the transverse surface of the fireball obtain more directed flow than those close to the center of the fireball \cite{David:1998qu}.
 Since $\Lambda$s have a higher chance to be produced in the center of the fireball than close to the surface, their flow (as well as that of $K^+$, the produced associated meson), is smaller.
 This may indicate that the parametrization of the SM EoS may be too simplistic in being not stiff enough at high densities or that the $ \Lambda N$ scattering is underestimated, although in PHQMD the experimentally measured (free) $\Lambda N$ cross section is implemented.
 A detailed investigation of the directed flow of all strange hadrons may elucidate this interesting issue.
 We observe that calculations with a S EoS, similar to the comparisons of the $\langle p_T \rangle$, do not provide a good description of the data.
 They underestimate the $v_1$ for both $\Lambda$ and proton in all measured rapidity ranges.
 However, although calculations with SM, which provides good description of $\langle p_T \rangle$, describe the $v_1$ of $p$ fairly well, they overestimate the $v_1$ of $\Lambda$.
 The flow is also influenced by the choice of the $\Lambda$ potential~\cite{Nara:2022kbb}, which we assume here to be identical to the potential of nucleons.